ziap/2048-tdl/readme.md

 Parameters:

 ```
 -a <alpha>    -- Set the learning rate
                  default: 0.1
 -l <lambda>   -- Set the trace decay
                  default: 0.5
 -e <episodes> -- Set the number of training games * 1000
                  default: 1
 -t <threads>  -- Set the number of threads
                  default: 1 (0 uses all threads)
 -i            -- Enable reading from a binary file
 -o            -- Enable writing to a binary file
 -c            -- Enable temporal coherence learning
+-r            -- Enable restart strategy
+-h            -- Show this message
 ```

 ### Run agent